asherbeeny/BeachBoys-BikeShare/README.md

-# BeachBoys BikeShare Exploratory Analytics
+# BeachBoys BikeShare Exploratory Analysis

  BeachBoys BikeShare is a bike share service provider where users can take and return bikes at any of the 70 stations on their network.